 - 6-1/4 to 6-3/4 cups all-purpose flour

 - In a large bowl, dissolve yeast in warm water.
 Add the sugar, salt, oil and 3 cups flour.
 Beat until smooth.
-Stir in enough remaining flour to form a soft dough.
+Stir in enough remaining flour, 1/2 cup at a time, to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 8-10 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about 1-1/2 hours.

 - Punch dough down.
 Turn onto a lightly floured surface; divide dough in half.
 Shape each into a loaf.
 Place in two greased 9x5-in. loaf pans.
 Cover and let rise until doubled, about 30-45 minutes.

 - Bake at 375° for 30-35 minutes or until golden brown and bread sounds hollow when tapped.
 Remove from pans to wire racks to cool.
 Yield: 2 loaves (16 slices each).